What Will You Study

 Currently, undergraduates go on a placement from the beginning of September preceding their second year through to the middle of December.
 This is followed by second-year courses that include: Children, Young People and Families, Social Work in Adult Social Care and the Research Minded Practitioner.

-Your third-year courses include Care and the Life Course, and Social Work and Substance Use.
+Your third-year courses include Social Work and Mental Health and Social Work and Substance Use.
 In addition, all Social Work students write a dissertation.
 Your final practice placement currently runs from January to May of your final year.